CleverCodeCravers/LocalNetAppChat/README.md

-    message              Run the client in message mode listener             Run the client in listener mode --text               The text message to send to the server. (only when in message mode!)
+    message              Run the client in message mode listener             Run the client in listener mode chat                 Runs the client essentially in a listener mode, but when you start typing you are delivered a prompt and with enter you will send the message
+    --text               The text message to send to the server. (only when in message mode!)
     --clientName         The name of your client.
 If not specified, your machine name will be sent as clientName to the server
     --ignoresslerrors    Ignore SSL Erros and do not print them in the console